moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **A2.
 Account Not Verified**
 - At Step 4, if the email is not verified, the system displays:
   *"Please verify your email address before logging in.
-Check your inbox for the verification link."*
+Check your inbox for the OTP."*

 **A3.
 Account Suspended**
 - At Step 4, if the account is suspended, the system displays: